BASKETS

 The classic Remued basket

-The shape is first recorded from 1934 in the Pamela Series, un-numbered.
+The shape is first recorded from 1934 in the Pamela Series as Pamela 8, and there are also un-numbered Pamela examples.

-During 1934 it was absorbed into the Remued Early Series as number 194.
-The earliest 194 baskets were like the Pamela examples in that their shape was more upright, less flared than the familiar later shape.
+During 1934 the basket entered the Remued Early Series as number 194.
+The earliest 194 baskets were like Pamela in that their shape was more upright, less flared than the familiar later shape.

 Click here for the 500 Series 501 catalogue page.